Dahabiya Nile Cruise: Top 18 Things to Know Before You Go

 11. Dahabiya vs. Modern Cruise

-Modern Nile cruise ships are like floating hotels, complete with pools, restaurants, and sometimes even gyms or small shops.
+Modern Nile cruise ships are like floating hotels, complete with pools, restaurants, and gyms.
 With around 50 cabins, these boats are much larger and cater to travelers looking for convenience and a wide range of amenities.
 They’re great for families or anyone who likes a bit of a buzz onboard.

-In contrast, a Dahabiya Nile Cruise is about serenity and exclusivity.
-You trade the crowds and traditional amenities for a smaller group, intimate atmosphere, and the ability to stop at sites the larger ships can’t reach.
-The slower pace means you’ll truly appreciate the journey, and there’s something magical about stepping onto a sandy riverbank with just a handful of fellow travelers.
+In contrast, a dahabiya Nile cruise lets you trade the crowds and traditional amenities for a more intimate atmosphere and the ability to stop at sites the larger ships can’t reach.
+One of the experiences I really appreciated was visiting the local village, where we got to sit down and drink tea with the villagers.
 If you’re looking for something unique and personal, the dahabiya wins every time.

 views of the Nile while cruising on a dahabiya in Egypt